fastlane/docs/docs/intro/Android.md

 Go ahead and modify the `Fastfile` to fit your needs.
 You might want to add the API Keys to your `crashlytics` action or your Slack URL to show notifications in your Slack room.

-To get a list of all available integrations run
+To get a list of all available actions run

 ```
 fastlane actions --platform android